 - The first step is arraignment.
 The Court encourages all applicants to be represented by counsel who has reviewed the complaint and police report and has done any necessary investigation on the case.

 - The final step in the process is a team discussion which brings together all of the interview information.
-Attorneys are encouraged to attend this meeting which normally occurs Monday afternoon at 1:30 PM on the day prior to the applicant's next court appearance (the one where the Court will announce the team’s decision).

 - To enter the program all applicants enter a guilty plea and are sentenced to a stayed jail sentence (which is consistent with what would have been imposed outside of DUI Court).
 In addition the applicant will be given DUI Court terms of probation and be required to agree to a DUI Court plea agreement.
 Once the plea is taken, the applicant begins the activities of the program.

 - During the first two weeks of the program a participant is in the "window" period.
 This, is in essence, a "test drive" of the program.
 As long as the participant is not in violation of his/her DUI Court probation terms, he/she may withdraw from DUI Court and withdraw his/her guilty plea during this "window" period.
 A person will not be recommended to move from the "window" to orientation until a clean drug screen has been received.

 - At the point a participant accepts an advancement into the "orientation" phase of the program, the right to withdraw from the program and withdraw his/her plea expires.
 Withdrawals thereafter (without a violation of probation) will have the consequence of imposing the stayed jail time plus appropriate probation terms.
 If a participant wishes to withdraw after violating terms of probation, a probation violation sentence may also be imposed.